-Understanding the problem of substance abuse isn’t as simple as it seems.
+Understanding the problem of substance misuse isn’t as simple as it seems.
 There are many things that contribute to the epidemic of drug and alcohol addiction that is haunting our country.
-The high pressure of our society, the ironic isolation we all feel the more we become connected by technology and the fear that is constantly pushed onto us can cause a perfect storm that can lead to drug use.
+The high pressure of our society, the ironic isolation we all feel the more we become connected by technology and the fear that is constantly pushed onto us can cause a perfect storm that can lead to drug addiction.
 Unfortunately, for those who have the disease of addiction, it only takes one use to activate an addictive mind.

 This problem has not spared the citizens of Caldwell, Idaho.
-Unfortunately, Idaho as a state is being hit hard by the alcohol and drug addiction epidemic.
+Unfortunately, Idaho as a state is being hit hard by the alcohol and drug epidemic.
 In 2014, there were 228 drug-induced deaths in the state of Idaho.
 This discouraging number may make you feel hopeless if you suffer from drug or alcohol addiction, but there is reason to hope.

 It can feel overwhelming to look for information on alcohol and drug treatment centers in Caldwell, Idaho.
-Luckily, this guide will provide you with the information you need.

 You’re not alone in this struggle.